 The following announcement was written by Footnote.com:

-Footnote.com is a history website where real history might just surprise you.
-Footnote.com features millions of searchable original documents, providing users with an unaltered view of the events, places and people that shaped the American nation and the world.
-At Footnote.com, all are invited to come share, discuss, and collaborate on their discoveries with friends, family, and colleagues.
+searchable original documents that provide users with an unaltered view of the events , places and people that shaped the American nation and the world.
+At Footnote.com all are invited to come to share, discuss, and collaborate on their discoveries with friends, family, and colleagues.
 For more information, visit www.footnote.com.